Phone First – Frequently Asked Questions

 Will the person answering my call tell me which hospital / location to go to?

-They will then make arrangements for the most appropriate urgent care service for your needs or the needs of the person on whose behalf you have called.
+They will then advise you on the most appropriate urgent care service based on your needs or the needs of the person on whose behalf you have called.

 What if I can’t get through on the phone or have been ringing and holding for a long time, how long will it take for my call to be answered?